ItsCodeRed/RedUtilsV5/README.md

 - To make your bot run as fast as possible, build it in release mode, and then change the "run_command" in `Bot.toml` to `.\\Bot\\bin\\Release\\net8.0\\Bot.exe`
 - See the [wiki](https://github.com/RLBot/RLBotCSharpExample/wiki) for tips to improve your programming experience.
 - If you'd like to keep up with bot strategies and bot tournaments, join our [Discord server](https://discord.gg/q9pbsWz).
 It's the heart of the RLBot community!

-## Things that are currently broken

-- Rendering doesn't work

 ## Credit